alirezabagheri/dfw/README.md

 (see Makefile)

 #####TODO:
-- line-search, hardworking variants to be implemented.
+- line-search to be implemented.
 - file-io should be moved to common file
 - more error checking